 So how does ketamine work to treat PTSD?

-Firstly, it should be understood that ketamine is only FDA approved to be used as an anesthetic.
+Firstly, you should understand that ketamine only has FDA approval as an anesthetic.
 The results for it as a treatment option for other disorders are promising so this will likely be expanded in the future.
 Ketamine should only be a treatment option when traditional treatment plans, like therapy and medications, have failed.

-The drug is given through an IV in small doses.
+The administration is through an IV in small doses.
 Patients report feeling transient but this feeling disappears after an hour or so.
-Recipients are kept under close watch until the sensation fades.
-Ketamine might elevate blood pressure and heart rate, but this is monitored.
-If a patient has any heart issue it should be disclosed before the ketamine is dispensed.
+We keep close watch over recipients until the sensation fades.
+Ketamine might elevate blood pressure and heart rate, but this is showcasing constantly on our monitors.
+If a patient has any heart issue, this should be a discussion with the physician before ketamine administration.

 A big benefit of ketamine treatments is the quick rate at which it works.
 Individuals should feel better within hours or days, whereas traditional medication can take weeks or months to begin working.
 Most research shows that a single dose of ketamine can rapidly improve PTSD symptoms and a patient should know if the treatment is working within 1-2 infusions.
 This quick response is great not only for the alleviation of symptoms but also for the instant knowledge about whether or not this treatment option is working.